Roomba has well-organized error codes that neatly categorize all the different types of errors your Roomba robot cleaner can encounter.

 Your Roomba cleaner comes with a powerful motor to suck in all the dirt.
 If the motor on your cleaner stops working, you will get the Error 11 message.

 You might need to replace the motor to fix your Roomba.
 In this instance, we recommend you contact the iRobot customer care to order a new vacuum motor.
 Don’t forget to mention the warranty on your cleaner.

 Your Roomba cleaner collects dirt and stores it inside a bin.
 If the cleaner fails to detect the bin, you will get the Error 14 message.

 If you took out the bin for cleaning, make sure you place it back in properly.
 While doing so, also check if you have installed the filter as it should be installed.

 You will get the Roomba Error 15 if the internal circuitry fails to communicate.
 This error indicates an internal communications error.

 Don't panic.
-It might sound too technical but oftentimes, pressing the Clean button to restart the cleaner or performing a reboot will fix this problem.
+It might sound too technical, but pressing the Clean button to restart the cleaner or performing a reboot will fix this problem in most cases.

 Roomba Error 16: Tilted Bumper